hikeventures/hikeventures.github.io/_posts/best/2015-06-18-best-portable-usb-battery-for-hiking-backpacking.markdown

 If you are looking for a waterproof alternative to the Anker Power Bank then you could have a look at the EasyAcc 20000 mAh, a rugged outdoor power bank which is IP67 waterproof.

 <a href="http://amzn.to/2s5dakZ" target="_blank" rel="nofollow"><img src="http://www.hikeventures.com/buy.gif"></a>

+---

+I hope this blog post was helpful to find the best USB battery pack for your next hiking or backpacking adventure for you.